alecGraves/Howl/CommunityPost.md

 ## Output Prediction
-After we have our predictor, we then generate audio by first giving our network a random note and repeatedly appending the output of the predictor to the input to get the next input.
+After we have our predictor, we then generate audio by first giving our network a random note then repeatedly appending the output of the predictor to the input at the next step.

 This is done with the Nest[] function and SequenceLastLayer[] below.